CommutAir Flight 4933: Accident

 Flight 4933 departed from Newark Liberty International Airport around 10:04 Eastern Standard Time (EST) (14:04 UTC).
 The initial part of the flight was uneventful.
-At 11:01 EST, Boston Air Route Traffic Control Center cleared the aircraft to land on runway 1 at Presque Isle, and the pilots initiated an instrument landing system (ILS) approach.
+At 11:01 EST, Boston Air Route Traffic Control Center cleared the flight for an instrument landing system (ILS) approach to runway 1.
 The first officer was the pilot flying and the captain was the pilot monitoring.
 Instrument meteorological conditions (IMC) prevailed at the airfield, with low ceilings, fog, and blowing snow.
 The runway had been plowed about ten minutes earlier.
-At around 11:10 EST, according to cockpit voice recorder (CVR) transcripts, the pilots were having trouble seeing the runway clearly and attempted to turn on the runway lights by cuing the radio microphone.
+At around 11:10 EST, according to cockpit voice recorder (CVR) transcripts, the pilots were having trouble seeing the runway clearly and attempted to turn on the runway lights by cueing the radio microphone.
 During the ensuing approach, both pilots said they saw the runway, albeit with difficulty due to snow.
-The first officer then spotted a tower near the aircraft's position, and realizing that the aircraft was not aligned properly with the runway, he initiated a missed approach.
+The first officer then spotted a tower near the aircraft's position, and realizing that the aircraft was not aligned properly with the runway; he then initiated a missed approach.
 Airport maintenance staff later reported that the runway lights were not illuminated at the time.

 The aircraft ascended from a minimum altitude of 703 ft mean sea level (MSL) [169 ft above ground level (AGL)] to around 1000 ft MSL.
 At 11:16 EST, the pilots contacted airport staff to verify that the runway lights were turned on at maximum brightness; the staff turned on the lights at the brightest setting.
 The captain told the first officer that she could see the runway lights but "it's really white down there that’s the problem."
 The first officer commenced a second approach and verified that the aircraft was aligned with the ILS localizer.
 At 11:28 EST, as the aircraft descended through 200 ft AGL, the minimum decision height for the approach, the captain called out "runway in sight twelve o'clock."
-The first officer stated "I'm staying on the flight director 'cause I don't see it yet", and the captain responded by repeating the phrase "stay in it", followed by "what the [expletive]" and the first officer saying "I don’t know what I’m seein'."
+The first officer stated "I'm staying on the flight director 'cause I don't see it yet", and the captain responded by repeating the phrase "stay in it", followed by "what the [expletive]" and the first officer saying "I don't know what I'm seein'."
 The aircraft touched down at 11:29 EST and came to rest in a snow-covered grassy area between the runway and a parallel taxiway.

 CommutAir and the Federal Aviation Administration (FAA) initially reported that the aircraft had touched down on the runway and then slid off, but the National Transportation Safety Board (NTSB) later clarified that the aircraft had missed the runway entirely.

 The aircraft was substantially damaged and was subsequently written off as a result.
 It came to rest with the left main landing gear assembly sheared off and wedged between the rear fuselage and the left engine.
 Five people were taken to the hospital including the first officer and two passengers who received minor injuries from the accident.
-The airport was closed in reaction to the accident.
+The airport was closed temporarily in reaction to the accident.